mvysny/beverage-buddy-vok/README.md

 JavaScript code in this project.
 If you'd like to see a demo on how to create Polymer Templates, please head to the page of the [original Beverage Buddy App](https://github.com/vaadin/beverage-starter-flow) (in Java).

-## Live Demo

-You can find the [Online Beverage Buddy Demo](https://beverage-buddy-vok.herokuapp.com) running on Heroku.

 # Preparing Environment